gdsbook/book/notebooks/09_spatial_inequality.md

 Social and economic inequality is often at the top of policy makers' agendas.
 Its study has always drawn considerable attention in academic circles.
-Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *interregional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of political polarization in developing and developed countries {cite}`Rodriguez_Pose_2018`.
+Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *inter-regional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of political polarization in developing and developed countries {cite}`Rodriguez_Pose_2018`.